His Eminence the Eighth Dorzong Rinpoche

 When he was seven,

-he visited Khampagar Monastery to meet H.E. the Eighth Khamtrul
+he visited Khampagar Monastery to meet the Eighth Kyabje Khamtrul

 Rinpoche.
 At his time the Great Practice of Padmasambhava